Partners Against Crime - Enhancing Public Safety

 The award-winning Georgia International Law Enforcement Exchange (GILEE) is a joint project of Georgia State University and local, state, federal, and international law enforcement and public safety agencies.

 GILEE’s extensive community partnerships provide tangible benefits to the law enforcement community, corporate security, business community, and the general community at large.
-Since GILEE’s inception in 1992, more than 1,700 law enforcement officials have participated in over 470 different programs, and more than 33,000 officers have participated in more than 220 special briefings.
+Since GILEE’s inception in 1992, more than 1,100 law enforcement officials have participated in over 290 different programs, and more than 300 professional special briefings, seminars, workshops, training sessions and conferences were offered featuring more than 900 expert speakers and trainers on issues related to homeland security, public safety, community policing and law enforcement to more than 42,000 officers, public safety, and corporate security officials in or from 23 states and 12 countries.

 Vernon M. Keenan